Intellectuals26 May 2022 23:04

 ---Jacques Barzun, The House of Intellect, pp. 3--5

 I'm going to emphasize that last point, because the myth irritates me.
 I like to think of myself as a "man of the left" (as the old phrase goes), because the values the left has historically stood for --- freedom, equality, toleration, rationality --- appeal to me very strongly.
 These days in America self-conscious leftists are disproportionately tied to the academy and related institutions, and this had lead (I think) to a myth that intellectuals "speak truth to power", and similar cant.
 (The slogan reveals an unfortunate conviction that we will never hold power.)
 Now, let us think carefully about what intellectuals, in this sense, can actually do.
 They can take not-too-recondite human events and give them more or less favorable glosses --- they can interpret, and justify or condemn.
 They have nothing else to talk about.
 They must either support themselves in some way quite independent of their activity as intellectuals, or receive support for their opinions.
 Under the first heading, the most important instances are inherited family wealth and teaching.
 Under the second, people are generally unwilling to pay for opinions with which they disagree, or to which they are indifferent.
 They are quite willing, however, to support those who justify what they recognize as their interests and ambitions.
 (An important part of the social life of intellectuals is convincing potential patrons that something is one of their interests or ambitions.)
-Almost any society which can support intellectuals will contain a multitude of groups which feel themselves to have different interests and values, and so, without active and effective repression, some intellectuals to articulate and justify them.
+Almost any society which can support intellectuals will contain a multitude of groups which feel themselves to have different interests and values (or can be brought to feel that they have, etc.).
+Thus, without active and effective repression, those groups will raise up some intellectuals to articulate and justify those interests and values.
 Naturally, those most able to support intellectuals, and perhaps most in need of support, are those with the greatest control over power and resources.
-Historically, today, and for the foreseeable future, most intellectuals live by legitimating, in whole or in part, the way things are.
+Historically, today, and for the foreseeable future, most intellectuals live by legitimating, in whole or in part, the way things are, plus arguing that the existing state of affair should be further slanted somehow in favor of one group or another.

 None of this need involve anything like deliberate calculation, corruption, or prostitution (though those certainly happen).
 In particular, I think many intellectuals are sincere in what they say, at least to friendly audiences, and most of their supporters are themselves sincerely convinced that it's right.
 Of course sometimes supporting intellectuals is an effective way of advancing a certain agenda, and is supported for that reason.
 But the efficacy generally comes from appealing to beliefs and norms that are shared beyond the group that is immediately behind them.
 (Thus American feminists appeal to norms of equal rights, and Saudi clerics to the doctrine that the Qur'an is the uncreated word of God.)
 Whether an idea is right is quite separate from the identity or motives of its originators and adherents.
 People are willing to support intellectuals whose ideas are, they think, right; it's just that we find it easier to accept ideas which put us in a better light.